 You know the villain as the Big Bad, the truly horrible no-good person who has no redeeming qualities whatsoever.
 But as many great writers have said, "every villain is a hero," given a different context.
 It's high time we take a look at some villains we've written off as simply evil, and show you how, with just a slightly different perspective (okay, in some cases, a vastly different perspective), these people aren't quite as villainous as expected.
-No, sometimes these are villains just doing their jobs, or are put in impossible situations where no reasonable person would think they had any good choices to make.
+No, sometimes these are villains just doing their jobs, giving solid advice, or dealing with impossible situations where no reasonable person would think they had any good choices to make.
 Some of these people are just hard up for answers, and even the hero's solution makes things demonstrably worse.

 But this list doesn't just limit itself to villains who were good.
 We also look at villains who had a point, even if what they did was absolutely unforgivable.
 But really, if you think about it, plenty of our heroes have done awful things (Indiana Jones was just stealing artifacts and trashing monuments he had no business being around in the first place, y'know), and it's all just a matter of perspective.
 Obi-Wan Kenobi was always rambling on about how things are different from a "certain point of view."
 (Easy for him to say, Darth Vader's pretty cut and dry as a villain.)
 But put on your thinking specs and see how we argue for some of the bad guys (and gals!).

 - Photo: Gone Baby Gone / Warner Bros.

 With the entire city of Boston looking for one Amanda McCready in this Gone Baby Gone adaptation, turns out it's Morgan Freeman's Captain Doyle who has her.

 Why We Hated Him : He kidnapped a child, made it look like a drug dealer's doing, had the entire city and the child's family gripped with fear, and ultimately was responsible for the deaths of multiple people.